Agile ain’t no religion

 Having spoken to several executives about their experience, our analysis is that agile has become a religion for its proponents.
 They preach the virtues of reorganising into scrums, tribes and chapters, and get to work turning the operating model on its head.

-Unsurprisingly, many insurers are struggling with their agile transformations.
+Unsurprisingly, many insurers are struggling with their agile transformations, particularly when they are pushing beyond strategy and change.
 Some are a year or more into their preparation phase, whilst others feel nervous that they have unpicked an operating model that broadly worked and replaced it with something that seems to have just as many weaknesses.

 Indeed, there are few case studies of successful agile transformations in large-scale financial services.